 WHY: Excellent Single-Varietal, Approachable Wines For All To Enjoy

 Established in 2005, this winery sits among the beautiful rolling hills of Valle de Guadalupe.
 When visitors enter the property, they have the choice of visiting Mixtura Restaurant or the new production and tasting room to complete the full wine tasting package that includes the Reserve wines.
 You will love the fine wine, expansive views, and excellent service.
-Keep an eye out for Merlot, the sweet cat who may visit you during your tasting.
+Keep an eye out for Merlota, the sweet cat who may visit you during your tasting.

 WHY: Godfather of Premium Winemaking in Valle de Guadalupe